cadot-info/AllController/README.md

 ## Use
+0- in your Controller directory clone this github
 1- create yours entities (name with fisrt letter in capitalize)=>Word 2- copy all directory in your template directory
 2- add your repository in header